chris-short/devopsish.com/PODCAST.md

 ## Future Considerations

 - Clean up other services pages (old URLs in Anchor) (DevOps'ish Deep Cuts to plain DevOps'ish Podcast)
+  - It's not clear to me how this is done
+  - Should open ticket with Anchor
-- Add to Sponsor Prospectus and Sponsor page after 10 episodes
+- Add to Sponsor Prospectus and Sponsor page after 5 episodes
-- Feature the podcast Hugo shortcode in more places
+- Feature the podcast Hugo shortcode in more places?
 - Bring Anchor page under devopsish.com (somehow: podcast.devopsish.com could have its own RSS feed?)